cinghie/wordpress-starter-pack/README.md

 ## 4) Others

- - Create new user and delete the old one
+ - Create new user and delete the old one with useername "admin"
  - On General Settings set Site Title
  - On Reading Settings remove flag from "Discourage search engines to index this site"
- - Generate and set Akismet Anti-Spam
+ - Generate and set Akismet Anti-Spam https://akismet.com/
  - Activate and set Wordfence Security
  - Activate and set Yoast SEO
  - Activate and set Google Analytics for WordPress
  - Activate and set WP Super Cache
  - Secure folder wp-admin with .htaccess and .htpasswd (http://www.htaccesstools.com/articles/password-protection)
+ - Edit Prevent Hot Linking and Prevent Spam Bot mysite.com in .htaccess